 So find a builder you can depend on for the highest quality craftsmanship, customer service, and personal integrity.
 While getting a fair price is important, nothing is more important than hiring a competent, trustworthy builder with a good reputation.
 You want more than a good price; you want a good value.
 At Countryside Homes, we design, plan, and build the homes we sell.

 Yes.
 You will spend four to nine months working together to plan, design, and build your new home.
 Make sure you respect your builder’s values because he will make lots of judgment calls during the process.
 It’s his job to prioritize your best interests, not make a quick profit.

-On a fixed price, you will possibly pay more because the builder is taking all the risk of rising material and labor costs.
-A Cost Plus home puts that responsibility on you regarding cost changes.
-If you like what you have seen from the builder’s homes and you know what you want, then a fixed price is probably right for you.
-Cost Plus is great for larger projects and allows for changes during the build.
+On a fixed price, you may pay more because the builder is assuming all the risk of rising material and labor costs.
+But a Cost Plus home puts the responsibility of cost changes on you.
+If you like what you’ve seen from the builder’s homes and you know what you want, a fixed price is probably right for you.
+Cost Plus is ideal for larger projects by allowing for changes in cost during the build.

-Financing is the first step.
-If you need financing, talk with an experienced mortgage lender.
-This way, you can make good decisions on how, what and where to build.
+Financing.
+If you need financing, talk with an experienced mortgage lender so you’re equipped to make the best decisions on how, what, and where to build.

 Yes.
 An experienced builder will guide you through the design process and help protect your investment.

-It’s not the right question, usually.
-There are four things that contribute to the cost of a home: level of finish, size, components, and complexity of the house.
-If you know a builder’s quality, finishes, and the added spaces such as porches, garages, etc., it’s okay to ask for a specific builder’s price range per square foot.
+This is usually not the right question.
+Four things contribute to the cost of a home: size, components, complexity of the house, and quality of finish.
+After we discuss with you the quality, finishes, and added spaces, such as porches, garages, etc., we can provide an accurate price range per square foot.

-Do your research first.
-Narrow your search to just a few builders.
+Do your research, and narrow your search to just a few builders.
 Quality custom home builders often don’t bid their jobs against other builders.
 They make a connection with the client, discuss their fee structure, and demonstrate their competency and experience.